soniaadalal/QTM302W/README.md

-# QTM302W
+#QTM302W Project Repository
+###Welcome to the QTM302W project repository!
+This repository contains all the materials related to our semester-long project on exploratory and rhetorical analysis of quantitative data.

+##Project Description
+###Our project focuses on understanding the impact of US deportations on levels of violent crime in Latin America and the Caribbean, based on the study "Exporting Murder: US deportations and the Spread of Violence".
+We explore various factors, including deportation rates, corruption scores, and income groups, to investigate their associations with homicide rates in the region.

+##Goals
-### Through the course of QTM302W, we worked on a semester-long project to understand exploratory and rhetorical analysis of quantitative data.
-Our project forms from the study "Exporting Murder: US deportations and the Spread of Violence" where the large focus was on the impact of US deportations of convicts on levels of violent crime in Latin America and the Caribbean.
+### - To analyze the relationship between US deportations and violent crime in Latin America and the Caribbean.
-### The United States is the largest destination for migrants in the world, with an accumulated number of deportees of almost 5.4 million between 1997 and 2015.
-Of these, where approximately 40%, or roughly 2.2 million had a criminal record.
+### - To explore the influence of deportation rates, corruption scores, and income groups on homicide rates.
-### Our research aims to investigate not only deportation as one of the major factors corresponding to violence in the country of origin but also corruption, and income groups.
+### - To provide insights into the potential factors contributing to violence in the region.
-#### We hypothesized that higher deportation numbers, deportation of lower-income groups, and lower corruption scores indicating higher percieved corruption of the government may be associated with higher homicide rates.
+## Interacting with the Repository

-## Within this repository you will find numerous aspects of our project.
-Our EDA code notebook to replicate or further our findings.
+####In this repository, you will find:

+###EDA Code Notebook: Our exploratory data analysis (EDA) code notebook, which includes code to replicate and further explore our findings.
+###Data Files: Any datasets used in our analysis will be included in the "data" folder.
+###Feel free to explore the materials in this repository and replicate our analysis.
+We encourage collaboration and further exploration of the topics covered in our project.